Tillered Docs

 }'

-The value is in Megabits per second (Mbps).
+The value is in megabits per second (Mbps).
 1000 means 1 Gbps.

-Update bandwidth on existing service
+Update bandwidth on an existing service

 Change the bandwidth limit on an existing service: